kiranrangaraj/COVID-19-Analysis/README.md

-# COVID-19: A Statistical Analysis of Data Accuracy, Impact of Testing, and Effectiveness of State Mandates on Transmission Prevention
+# COVID-19: A Statistical Analysis of Data Accuracy, Impact of Testing, and Effectiveness of State Mandates on Preventing Transmission

 <p align="center">
    <img src="Group-Project/output_data/map.png" width="600">